sandipsahoo2k2/my/articles/engineering/ds/binary_trees.md

     * Pre-order - Recursively Search _root node before_ left and right subtrees - F B A D C E G I H

-      _This recursive technique is used to solve most of the tree problems_
+      _This recursive technique is used to solve most of the tree problems_ [Watch this example](https://youtu.be/0EjPBPRLyjE)
       ```
       void preOrder(Node node) {
         if (node != null){